Zeagl3/Skybax/README.md

   ##### Problems with Wabbajack

   Some mods won't be downloaded through Wabbajack because they are not available on the Skyrim Nexus.
-  The mods that need a manual download are listed in the <a href="https://discord.me/skybax">Skybax Discord server</a>.
+  The mods that need a manual download are listed in the [Skybax Discord server](https://discord.me/skybax).
   Download them and put them in the mod's Download folder.

   ## Post-Installation